 As the story goes, the original Irene Craigmile's mother, Bridget nee-Doyle O'Crowley,

 died in 1917 when her only child, Irene, was twelve.
-Before Bridget died, census records show she had been raising her daughter,
+Before Bridget died, census records revealed she had been raising her

-Irene, alone with her Doyle parents in New Jersey.
-After Bridget died, from that point on census records show Irene being
+daughter alone with her parents in New Jersey.
+After Bridget died, from that point on census records show Irene being further

-further raised by her father, Richard's family, most specifically by her father's sister, an attorney by the name of Irene
+raised by her father's family, most specifically by her father's sister, an attorney by the name of Irene Rutherford O'Crowley

-Rutherford O'Crowley, and their mother, Sarah, in Newark, New Jersey.
-[Note: Protecting Earhart's MSS includes a
+who lived with her mother, Sarah, in Newark, New Jersey.
+[Note: Protecting Earhart's MSS includes a detail of the

-detail of the O'Crowley family lineage and life events.
-The O'Crowleys were a prominent New Jersey family.]
+O'Crowley family lineage and life events.
+The O'Crowleys had been a prominent New Jersey family.]

 How Amelia Earhart Was Able To Become Irene